syazsolo/linkedin/README.md

 [reviewed(task.txt)](after.txt)

 ### sneak peak
-You will see me create a new language - that you understand.
+Brace for a new programming language - that you understand.